natster101s/Minerva-Neue-2.0/README.md

 A modification to the MediaWiki Minerva Neue skin.
 Can be used on all MediaWiki projects, including Wikipedia.

 ## About
 This skin is a modification of the existing Minerva Neue theme.
 It provides a sleek, modern interface that removes the clutter found in the default Vector theme.
-This theme removes the sidebar, introduces a stuck header bar with beautiful translucency, a collapsible menu with simple options, and a beautifully soft rounded interface.
+This theme removes the sidebar, introduces a stuck header bar with beautiful translucency, a collapsible menu with simple options, and a beautifully soft rounded interface with a Dark Mode.

 ## Installation on MediaWiki Projects
 A Wikipedia or MediaWiki account is required to install.
 Before you begin, ensure you know your account username.